An ocean topographical map with a blue gradient background and silver translucent lines

 Loading...

-Beyond retention and graduation data, Christopher Newport tracks the post-graduate outcomes of every senior class.
+Beyond retention and graduation data, Christopher Newport tracks the post-graduation outcomes of every senior class.
 Six months post-graduation, CNU administers the National Association of Career Educators First-Destination Survey which provides an overall profile of students’ plans – from graduate-school acceptance to employment offers (which are often impacted by the national economy).

 Christopher Newport provides four Master’s degree programs: Master of Arts in Teaching (MAT), Master of Financial Analysis (MFinA), Master of Science in Environmental Science (MS-ENVS), and Master of Science in Applied Physics and Computer Science (MS-APCS).
 To measure the student achievement of graduate students at Christopher Newport, the university uses the following key student completion indicators.

 Christopher Newport uses the number of conferred degrees as one of its measures for student achievement in graduate studies.
 The State Council of Higher Education for Virginia (SCHEV) monitors the number of degrees offered by Virginia institutions and has set productivity standards for the degrees and disciplines offered across the state.
 CNU has set these productivity standards as the thresholds of acceptability, representing the minimum expectation, for degree conferral.
+The aspirational goals are borne from several sources and are specific to each program.

 Master of Arts in Teaching Master of Financial Analysis Master of Science in Applied Physics and Computer Science Master of Science in Environmental Science

-Aspirational Goal 80 36 12 15
+Aspirational Goal 61 36 13 15

 SCHEV Productivity Requirement/Threshold of Acceptability 7 7 5 5